 Figure: Wheel of Life — baseline assessment

-Description: Radar chart showing 8 dimensions with baseline scores.
-Nutrition & Diet (2/10) and Movement & Exercise (2/10) highlighted in red.
-Stress Management (3/10), Sleep & Recovery (4/10), and Spiritual Practice (4/10) in amber.
-Purpose & Meaning (5/10), Relationships & Community (6/10), and Environment & Toxins (6/10) in pale green.
-The chart shows a collapsed lower half with a preserved upper half — physical health domains at crisis level whilst psychosocial resources remain intact.
+Description: Radar chart of the 8 dimensions.
+Nutrition & Diet (2/10) and Movement & Exercise (2/10) in red; Stress (3/10), Sleep (4/10), and Spiritual Practice (4/10) in amber; Purpose (5/10), Relationships (6/10), and Environment (6/10) in pale green — a collapsed lower half with intact psychosocial resources above.

-Legend: Each dimension scored 1-10.
-Total out of 80.
+Legend: Each dimension scored 1–10; total out of 80.
 Lower scores indicate areas of significant lifestyle imbalance.

 Based on the clinical presentation, matrix assessment, and the strong evidence base linking insulin resistance to multi-system metabolic dysfunction, the following investigations were ordered: